Random quotients of mapping class groups are quasi-isometrically rigid: Introduction

 \section{Introduction}

-In recent years there has been a growing interest in studying quotients and subgroups of mapping class groups of orientable, finite type surfaces, in order to establish the analogues of Ivanov's theorem about automorphisms of the curve graph and its consequences (see e.g. \cite{Brendle_Margalit, McLeay} for a wide class of normal subgroups, and, among others, \cite{mangioni2023rigidity} for quotients by large enough powers of Dehn Twists).
+One of the motivating perspectives on mapping class groups of orientable, finite-type surfaces has long been the analogy with higher rank lattices.
+One notable similarity in their behaviour is that both classes exhibit strong quasi-isometric rigidity properties: if $G$ is in one of these families and $H$ is a group quasi-isometric to $G$, then $G$ and $H$ are weakly commensurable (in the sense of Theorem~\ref{thmintro:qi_for_random} below).
+For mapping class groups, this result relies on Ivanov's theorem that every automorphism of the curve graph is induced by a mapping class \cite{Ivanov:autC, Korkmaz}.

-In this paper, we address the problem for a class of quotients which we call \emph{large displacement quotients}.
-The defining property, articulated in Definition \ref{defn:lrq}, is that every non-trivial element in the kernel acts with large displacement on the curve graph of the surface, that is, the distance between any vertex and its image is bounded from below by a large enough constant, which we call the \emph{minimum displacement}.
-An example of such behaviour is the quotient by the normal closure of some power of a pseudo-Anosov element, which was studied in e.g. \cite{dgo} to answer questions about the existence of normal free subgroups of $\MCG$.
-Furthermore, the definition applies to the mapping class group itself, seen as the quotient by the trivial subgroup.
+In recent years there has been a growing interest in studying quotients and subgroups of mapping class groups, in order to establish the analogues of Ivanov's theorem and then deduce similar quasi-isometric rigidity properties (see e.g. \cite{Brendle_Margalit, McLeay} for a wide class of normal subgroups, and, among others, \cite{mangioni2023rigidity} for quotients by suitable powers of Dehn Twists).

-We have three main results, which we think of as rigidity properties of our quotients.
-The first one is a generalisation of a celebrated theorem of Ivanov-Korkmaz \cite{Ivanov:autC, Korkmaz}, and morally tells us that all properties of a large displacement quotient are already encoded in the action on the corresponding quotient of the curve graph.
-Here $\MCG$ denotes the extended mapping class group, where we allow orientation-reversing mapping classes.
+In this paper, we address the problem for \emph{random quotients} of mapping class groups, which we now define.
+Given an acylindrically hyperbolic group $G$, let $\mu$ be a \emph{permissible} probability measure, in the sense of Definition~\ref{defn:permissible}.
+A \emph{random walk} on $G$ with respect to $\mu$ is a sequence $\{X_n\}_{n\in\mathbb{N}}$ of random variables, taking values in $G$, such that: \begin{itemize} \item $P(X_0=e)=1$, i.e. the process starts at the identity element of $G$; \item For every $n\ge 1$, $P(X_n=hs\mid X_{n-1}=h)=\mu(s)$, i.e. the step between $X_{n-1}$ and $X_n$ is chosen according to the distribution $\mu$. \end{itemize} The reader should keep in mind the case where $G$ has a finite, symmetric generating set $S$, and $\mu$ is the uniform probability on $S$.
+In this setting, the $n$th step $X_n$ of the random walk is a word of $n$ letters, each chosen with uniform probability from the alphabet $S$.